1and1/game-of-life/README.md

 * Current generation can be modified using mouse clicks.
 * Visual animation of life area.

+## Building & running

+Building is done with

+    mvn clean package

+after that you have a JAR archive you can execute with

+    java -jar target/gameoflife-*-jar-with-dependencies.jar

 ## License

 Copyright 2018 1&1 Internet SE